cwinpy/cwinpy/docs/pipelines.rst

 Quick start
 ~~~~~~~~~~~

-The data processing stage and full analysis pipeline can be setup and run using simple one-liner
+The data processing stage and full analysis pipeline can be set up and run using simple one-liner
 commands.
 For example, running an analysis on `PSR J0737-3039A
 <https://en.wikipedia.org/wiki/PSR_J0737%E2%88%923039>`_ using LIGO data from the first observing
 run in the advanced detector era, O1, can be performed with: